 Please arrange the wiring according to the Raspberry PI Pico Pinout, as in the following picture:

-The wiring matches that used in my Raspberry PI Pico and e-paper (e-ink) Display tutorial, where you can find also pictures.
+The wiring matches that used in my Raspberry PI Pico and e-paper (e-ink) Display tutorial, where you can also find pictures.

 Install MicroPython on Raspberry PI Pico